Mygalomorphae: Description

 Like spiders in general, most species of Mygalomorphae have eight eyes, one pair of principal and three pairs of secondary eyes.

 Their chelicerae and fangs are large and powerful and have ample venom glands that lie entirely within their chelicerae.
 These weapons, combined with their size and strength, make Mygalomorph spiders powerful predators.
 Many of these spiders are well adapted to killing other large arthropods and will also sometimes kill small mammals, birds, and reptiles.
 Despite their fearsome appearance and reputation, most mygalomorph spiders are not harmful to humans, with the exception of the Australian funnel-web spiders, especially those of the genus Atrax.

 While the world's biggest spiders are mygalomorphs – Theraphosa blondi has a body length of 10 cm and a leg span of 28 cm – some species are less than 1 mm long.
-Mygalomorphs are capable of spinning at least slightly adhesive silk, and some build elaborate capture webs that approach a meter in diameter.
+Mygalomorphs are capable of spinning at least slightly adhesive silk, and some build elaborate capture webs that approach a metre in diameter.

 Unlike Araneomorphae, which die after about a year, Mygalomorphae can live for up to 25 years, and some do not reach maturity until they are about six years old.
-Some flies in the family Acroceridae that are endoparasites of mygalomorphs may remain dormant in their book lungs for as long as 20 years before beginning their development and consuming the spider.
+Some flies in the family Acroceridae that are endoparasites of mygalomorphs may remain dormant in their book lungs for as long as 10 years before beginning their development and consuming the spider.

 One female trapdoor spider, first recorded in a survey in 1974 in Western Australia, is known to have lived for 43 years.